The Talent Management for Innovation ecosystems (TMI) handbook is now available in Swedish.

 The project focused on Talent attraction and the needs of entrepreneurs and the innovation ecosystem.
 Virtual talent attraction is a relevant approach when we cannot find the talent we need in our place and Soft landing for talent is especially important in a challenging innovation environment.
 Talent development and integration can be viewed in the perspective of the TMI-model with the innovation ecosystem wedged between the needs and opportunities of the Place and the startups that thrive in it.
 For long term development, the model based on different types of capital (human capital, social, financial, brand and structural capital) is useful, each type of capital with a set of tool to enable growth.

-Future Place Leadership also operates the concept Nordic Place Academy, in collaboration with Place Consulting and Tendensor.
+NOTE: Future Place Leadership also operates the concept Nordic Place Academy, in collaboration with Place Consulting and Tendensor.
 Nordic Place Academy brings together a practical range of seminars, conferences and training for place managers in the Nordic countries, with a focus on real-world development projects and experiences.

 Download the file by filling out the form below.